 When a parent has a substance use disorder, it becomes much harder to provide regular structure and it may add extra elements of chaos into family life.
 It’s hard to get up on time to get the kids ready for school.
 A parent may be drunk or passed out, disrupting the regular routine.
 This can be very difficult for kids.
 Often, the oldest child will try to compensate by taking on the “hero” role, becoming a sort of de facto parent to her younger siblings, trying to provide the order that her parents don’t.
 Although these children often seem like responsible overachievers, they actually experience a lot of stress and anxiety.

 Increased risk of abuse and neglect

 Just as parents with substance use issues have a harder time providing structure, they may also have a harder time providing a safe, nurturing environment for their children.
 Studies show that children of parents with a substance use disorder are three times more likely to be physically, emotionally, or sexually abused and four times more likely to be physically or emotionally neglected.
-That’s certainly not to say that every parent with a substance use issue is abusive or negligent but when abuse or neglect happen, drugs and alcohol are likely to be involved.
-Neglect is especially problematic for newborns, since they need the most care and lack of nutrition, affection, or stimulation at this age can have disproportionate effects later in life.
+That’s certainly not to say that every parent with a substance use issue is abusive or negligent but when abuse or neglect happens, drugs and alcohol are likely to be involved.
+Neglect is especially problematic for newborns since they need the most care and lack of nutrition, affection, or stimulation at this age can have disproportionate effects later in life.